vendelieu/telegram-bot/README.md

 //..
 ```

-It is also possible to process updates manually:
+It is also possible to process updates functionally:

 ```kotlin
 fun main() = runBlocking {